 N Status of the lymph nodes in the neck (i.e., evidence of cancer spread)

 M Status of cancer spread to parts of the body outside of the head and neck

-At first, you will be given a clinical stage based on all the available information.
+At first, you will be given a clinical stage based on all of the available information.